willaguiar/ASC_and_heat_transport/README.md

 Fortnightly Thursday mornings 9:30-11:30am.

+## Write-a-ton (in Canberra/Sydney time zone)
+To finish up the project we will run a in person Write-a-ton in Canberra.
+This will be happening April 3rd/2025, and April 4th/2025.
+The goal of the Write-a-ton is to have a final version of a manuscriupt, ready for submission by the last day.

 ## Data Plan

-Use IAF cycle 3 for monthly, seasonal and interannual analysis (we have daily temp, salt, uhrho_et, vhrho_nt)
+Use IAF cycle 3 for monthly,  and interannual analysis (we have daily temp, salt, uhrho_et, vhrho_nt).
+Seasonal analysis will be done using daily data.

-Use 1-year rerun of RYF cycle for daily analysis (we have daily temp, salt, uhrho_et, vhrho_nt)

 We need:
 * Contour data for 3 different isobaths: 650m, 1000m and 1500m. _Done.
 We chose to use the 1000m isobath_